 What is Merit System Principle?

-The Federal Government's merit system principles, according to popular belief, are intended to ensure fair and open recruitment and competition, as well as employment practises free of political influence or other nonmerit factors.
-Although this is correct, a closer examination of those principles reveals a much broader policy goal that is directly related to managing the ongoing performance of the Federal workforce.
+The Federal Government's merit system principles, according to popular belief, are intended to ensure fair and open recruitment and competition, as well as equal employment practises free of political influence or other non merit factors.
+Although this is correct, a closer examination of those principles reveals a much broader policy goal that is directly related to ongoing performance management of the Federal workforce.

 Indeed, the Civil Service Reform Act of 1978, which incorporated the merit system principles into the law at section 2301 of Title 5, United States Code, stated as national policy:

 “…to provide the people of the United States with a competent, honest, and productive workforce...and to improve the quality of public service, Federal personnel management should be implemented consistent with merit system principles."

 The Congress intended for those principles, which were expressly stated in statute, to guide Federal agencies in carrying out their responsibilities to administer public business.

 Merit System Principles

 With the deregulation of performance appraisal and awards, agencies have gained the authority and freedom to effectively manage performance.
 Delegation, deregulation, and simplification, on the other hand, imply increased accountability.
 The principles of the merit system provide a framework for responsible behaviour and are critical to mission success.
 Some key merit system principles are highlighted below to reinforce and directly support the five component processes of effective performance management: planning, monitoring, developing, appraising, and rewarding.

 Why Merit System Principles are important

 1. Concern for the welfare of the public